serpola/kp2020_go_swift/paper/paper.md

 ### Methods
 Methods are implemented with the definite ```func```.
 The call is similar to classes, only called via the structur.
+Methods are implemented with the definition ```func```.
+The call is similar to classes, only called via the structures.
 ```
 Func ( q qudrat) Area () int{
 Return q.LaW * q.LaW